nightscout/trio-docs/docs/configuration/migration/trio-02x-migration.md

     This is a great time to test your settings so you can start fresh on solid footing.
 - **New User Interface**
     Use this time to learn the [New User Interface](../../usage/interface.md).
+- **Remote Control**
+    - In Trio 0.2.x, *Nightscout* Careportal could be used to enter `Carb Correction`, and start and cancel `Temporary Target`. *This continues to be an option in Trio 0.5.x (or newer)*
+    - Trio 0.2.x also supported other remote options (using announcements via Careportal).
+Those options were replaced by the more secure [**LoopFollow - Trio Remote Control**](../../install/ecosystem/loop-follow.md) for Trio 0.5.x (or newer)
+    - **Using announcements to provide remote control of the Trio phone is no longer supported**

 !!! danger "Do not use a pump or cgm simulator"
     - Doing so will result in false data being stored and you will have to delete the app with all the data and reinstall before you can use it on a live pump.